opensoldat/polyworks/pwinstall/ReadMe.txt

 FAQ

 01. What is PolyWorks?
-PolyWorks is a map editor for opensoldat.
+PolyWorks is a map editor for OpenSoldat.

 02. Where can I get the latest version of PolyWorks?
 The latest test version can be found on discord in the #polyworks channel: https://discord.gg/VWfkqMEkMh